mixedinteger/mixedinteger.github.io/2025/competition/README.md

 ### Problem Instances

 The test set of problem instances can be found [here](https://www.mixedinteger.org/2025/competition/Initial_problem_set.zip).
 All files are in MPS format.

+*Update (March 10):* We have been informed about issues with reading the MPS files in some systems, particularly Julia/JuMP.
+Unfortunately, the MPS format is not as standardized for MIQCQP as it is for MILP.
+The MPS files above were generated with Gurobi.
+To help find issues in reading the problem instances, here are [solutions](https://www.mixedinteger.org/2025/competition/Problem_set_solutions.zip) for the initial problem set obtained with default Gurobi under a time limit of 1200 seconds.
+For instances that timed out, the remaining MIP gap is about 1%.
+Otherwise, they are optimal within default Gurobi tolerances.

 ### Final Evaluation Criteria